Engagement so far

 Webinar for close neighbours

 On 5 July 2022, we held a webinar for our closest neighbours on Stewart’s Grove, Sydney Street, Guthrie Street and Cale Street.
-The webinar provided an opportunity to hear more about our early vision for the proposed new cancer centre and ask any questions.
+The webinar provided an opportunity to hear more about our early vision for the proposed development and to ask any questions.

 In this webinar we heard that the key priorities for local residents are: